 Past lives and Past Life Regression Therapy can be a pretty hard thing to get your head around if you have not experienced regression therapy or had some sort of spiritual awakening, but it is certainly not new or ‘New Age’ therapy.

-Well known psychologist, Sigmund Freud, actually experimented with past life therapy and his work of tapping into repressed memories of early childhood, through hypnosis, became the early foundation of regression therapy.
+Well known psychologist, Sigmund Freud, actually experimented with past life therapy.
+His work of tapping into repressed memories of early childhood, through hypnosis, became the early foundation of regression therapy.
 However, it wasn’t until the 1960s and 70s that this form of psychotherapy became generally recognised and acceptable.

 This is just one small example of Past Life Regression Therapy being able to awaken our consciousness, release difficulties and blocks, and bring our energy field into harmony and balance.